rorcde/mds20_replearning/README.md

 # mds20_replearning
-This is the repository for the Models of Sequence Data 2020 Edition for the project Representation Learning with Contrastive Predictive Coding
+This is the repository for the Models of Sequence Data 2020 Edition for the project Representation Learning with Contrastive Predictive Coding.

+## Overview
+Creating good feature representation is one of the most core objectives in deep learning.
+The popular approach to deal with it is to use contrastive learning with Mutual Information (MI) as an objective function.
+One possible implementation of this is suggested in the paper "Representation Learning with Contrastive Predictive Coding".
+In this work, we investigate the proposed model for several NLP  tasks and try to improve it using modern achievements of deep learning.

+## CPC model

 ## Previous implementations